SeanCaoile/PredatorPrey/README.md

 In the model view, there is also a plot screen where the populations of both foxes and rabbits are plotted on a line graph to show the changes in population over time.

+To view the population changes, the count of each fox and rabbit is displayed in the Command Center.
+In addition, a plot is also used to track the changes in population through the use of line graphs.

 ## Authors
 - Caoile, Sean
 - Lim, Aurelius